ContraCLM: Contrastive Learning For Causal Language Model: Experiments

 \subsubsection{Text Generation}

-Next, we assess the open-ended language generation capability, where each model is required to generate text continuations given the prefixes from the wikitext-103 test set.
+Next, we assess the open-ended language generation capability, where each model is required to generate text continuations given the prefixes from the WikiText-103 test set.
 Following \citet{simctg}, we set the lengths of prefix and continuation to 32 and 128, respectively.
 We use nucleus sampling \citep{nucleaus} with $\text{top-}p = 0.95$.
-We report the model perplexity (PPL) in Table \ref{tab:wikitext_compare}.
-PPL evaluates the model prediction confidence on the ground truth continuations in our case.
-The lower the PPL value, the higher the prediction probabilities assigned to the human-written text.
-Additionally, we propose the following for representation quality evaluation.

-\begin{itemize}[leftmargin=*] \item \textbf{Intra-Similarity (ISim)} is the average cosine similarity between the representations of a sentence and its constituent tokens.
-In this paper, the sentence representation is obtained via mean pooling. \item \textbf{Inter-Similarity (ESim)} is the average cosine similarity between the representations of a sequence and each token of another sequence.
-We mainly consider \textbf{ESim(S)} and \textbf{ESim(D)} that are defined regarding semantically similar and dissimilar sequence pairs correspondingly.

-\item \textbf{Discrimination (Disc)} is defined regarding the ratio between intra-similarity and inter-similarity, \ie Disc = 1 - ESim / ISim.
-There are two discrimination scores -- \textbf{Disc(S)} and \textbf{Disc(D)} associate with ESim(S) and ESim(D), respectively. \end{itemize} In terms of contextual representation, it is desired that tokens under similar contexts (sequences) are pulled closer in the representation space.
-In our case, a low discrimination score Disc(S) is desired for the ground truth and generated sequence pairs regarding the same prompt, while high discrimination scores, \ie Disc(D), are desired for randomly sampled sequences in the test set.
+In addition to Perplexity (PPL, evaluated on the ground truth only) and MAUVE, we also evaluate the discrimination of representations of generated text under different settings in Table \ref{tab:wikitext_compare}.